 Darwin – Katherine Region

 Welcome to the tropical city of Darwin, where your overland adventure begins.
-After meeting up with your group and leader, head south and stop at either Edith Falls for a swim or explore Katherine Gorge in Nitmiluk National Park.
-This is where the group will have lunch (seasonal choice).
-Head to your overnight private campsite on the edge of Nitmiluk National Park, where permanent tents with swags await you.
+Meet your group and leader at 6.30 am and hit the road.
+Stop at either Edith Falls for a swim or at Katherine Gorge in Nitmiluk National Park for a walk (depending on the season).
+Eat lunch, then continue to your overnight private campsite on the edge of Nitmiluk National Park, where permanent tents with swags await you.
 In the evening, settle down for dinner with the group.

-After breakfast this morning, continue on to Lake Argyle, which has been created by the Ord River Dam.
-Admire the sheer size of this 700 square kilometre man made spectacle.
-The lake is home to many species of native fish and thousands of freshwater crocodiles.
+After breakfast this morning, continue to Lake Argyle.
+On arrival, admire this 700-square-kilometre lake and it's plentiful wildlife like freshwater crocodiles.
 Take an optional sunset cruise before setting up camp nearby for the night.

 Purnululu National Park (Bungle Bungle Ranges)

 Start the morning with some free time for a stroll around the picturesque town of Kununurra.
 Don’t forget to use this time to stock up on any last minute supplies before heading out into the remote Kimberley region.
-Once out of town its time for some 4WD action as your experienced guide winds our specially designed truck across the challenging terrain of the entrance to Purnululu National Park, home of the iconic Bungle Bungles.
-It’s a rugged ride but the scenery is fantastic.
+Get ready for some 4WD action as your experienced leader winds the truck across the rugger terrain of the entrance to Purnululu National Park, home of the iconic Bungle Bungles.
+It’s a bumpy ride but the scenery is fantastic.
 Enjoy an amazing Kimberley sunset at your bush camp.

 After breakfast prepare for a full day of activities, as the group heads back out to explore the remarkable rock formations of the Bungle Bungles.
 Hike to the thin, red gap of Echidna Chasm and the enormous Cathedral Gorge.
 There’s also the opportunity to experience a helicopter flight over the Bungle Bungles (at your own expense).
 As the sun goes down, head back to your overnight bush camp.

 After breakfast today, get back on the road toward El Questro Station.
 Admire the remarkable scenery of the Carr Boyd and Durack Ranges, and head along the vast nature trail of Warnum (Turkey Creek).
-In the late afternoon, head to your campsite in El Questro, a wilderness park since 1991 for dinner and a cool drink at the swinging Arm Bar.
+In the late afternoon, head to your campsite in El Questro wilderness park for dinner and a cool drink at the swinging Arm Bar.

 El Questro Station